Jump to section

 Withdrawal Policy

 A grade of "W" is assigned to a student who officially withdraws from the College.
 Students may withdraw from their classes prior to the last two weeks of the semester.
-The date a student may withdraw from a course is included in the Student Calendar for each term and is listed as the "Last Day to Withdraw."
-It is the student's responsibility to become familiar with the Student Calendar to know the exact date to withdraw.
+The date a student may withdraw from a course is included in the Academic Calendar for each term and is listed as the "Last Day to Withdraw."
+It is the student's responsibility to become familiar with the Academic Calendar to know the exact date to withdraw.
 A student who officially withdraws from the College will receive a grade of "W." A grade of "W" earns zero quality points.
 If a student never attended or the class is canceled, the class will be deleted, and no grade will be assigned.
 However, a grade of "F" will be assigned to students who fail to satisfactorily complete the requirements of a course or who voluntarily discontinue class attendance and fail to follow the College's official withdrawal procedure.

-Students considering withdrawing from classes after receiving Title IV Aid should contact the financial aid department prior to withdrawing in order to discuss their withdrawal options.
+Students considering withdrawing from classes after receiving Title IV Aid should contact the financial aid department before withdrawing in order to discuss their withdrawal options.
 Additionally, financial aid recipients who completely withdraw from all classes before 60% of the semester has passed are subject to repaying a portion of any grant funds received.

 ** Official Withdrawal is defined as a student who completes the official withdrawal form located on the Student Forms page of the Trenholm State website at https://www.trenholmstate.edu/current-students/student-forms/.